funivan/github-autopr/README.md

 ## Filter
 In every runtime environment for an Action we have file that holds the JSON data for the event that was triggered.
 From that we can get the commit authors name and other important data.
-We can skip thia action by checking this data.
+We can skip this action by checking this data.

 Action support two arguments:
 - First: argument JQ selector which will select data from the